EcoNexusSystems/econexus-sovereign-stack/README.md

 - ✅ Supabase-auth + OpenAI Whisper + DeepL API
 - ✅ GDPR-compliant, EU-hosted infrastructure
 - ✅ No cookies, trackers, or behavioral analytics
-- ✅ Crypto-first donation and billing path enabled (ETH/USDC)
+- ✅ Crypto-first donation and billing path enabled (ETH/USDC, MetaMask-compatible)
 - ✅ Stripe billing scaffolded and will run in parallel once LTD is live

 ---